 - File an appeal of a tax court decision.

 How to Find A Professional Tax Attorney/Lawyer?

 Have you been notified that your individual or business tax returns are being audited?
-A tax audit doesn’t have to a frightening experience.
-Experienced tax audit attorneys can guide you through the process, respond IRS auditor requests, attend any in-person meetings and even negotiate an IRS settlement, if necessary.
+A tax audit doesn’t have to be a frightening experience.
+Experienced tax audit attorneys can guide you through the process, respond to IRS auditor requests, attend any in-person meetings and even negotiate an IRS settlement, if necessary.
 When hiring a tax debt attorney, you want to consider several factors, including: